 Yes - the rest of the world must think we are pathetic pieces of crap right now — starving people, taking away their healthcare, laying off Fed employees, over the holidays.
 Scrooge-like.
 What a horrid mess!

-You can (and we should) pin the blame the livers of the GOP, but the pain?
+You can (and we should) pin the blame to the livers of the GOP, but the pain?
 That’s non-partisan and it won’t be felt by the ones with $175K jobs (plus free stock tips) in Congress.
 When they decided that THIS TIME FOR SURE Lucy wasn’t gonna yank away the football, we ALL landed flat on our backs with the wind knocked out of us.

 Can’t say I see any good news here and can’t see how we’re really any better off than if the shutdown had never happened.
 What, a pinky promise for a plan for an outline of a vote?
 That’s what we got from the longest shutdown in history ?
 It’s way over time of completely new leadership in the Democratic Party.